iromanovsky/irom.info/_posts/2023-11-20-resume-as-code.md

 ## Step 4.
 Profit

-You now have a PDF for job applications or a web page for hosting on platforms like GitHub Pages or Azure Storage.
+You now have a versatile algorithm for on-demand generation of PDFs suitable for job applications or web pages ready to be hosted on platforms like GitHub Pages or Azure Storage.

 ## Alternatives

-Consider these alternatives:
+For different approaches, consider these options:

-- [Reactive Resume](https://rxresu.me/), a free and open-source graphical resume builder, that works with JSON Resume data format
+- [Reactive Resume](https://rxresu.me/): A free, open-source graphical resume builder compatible with the JSON Resume data format.
-- Utilize static site generators like Jekyll with resume themes such as [online-cv](https://github.com/sharu725/online-cv).
+- Static Site Generators: Tools like Jekyll offer resume themes, one notable example being [online-cv](https://github.com/sharu725/online-cv).
-- Use specialized services like [resume.io](https://resume.io/), which may be able to export data from Linkedin
+- Specialized Services: Platforms such as [resume.io](https://resume.io/) can be useful, particularly for exporting data from LinkedIn.

 ## Discussion